fuxey/TimerOneThree/README.md

 ### Installation and usage

-To install simply download the zip file and extract it in your libraries folder of the arduino IDE.
+To install simply create a folder named TimerOneThree in your libraries folder of the arduino IDE.
+Download the zip archive.
+Copy all files from the zip archive into the TimerOneThree folger.
 Then restart the IDE.
 In your sketch type:
 `#include <TimerOneThree.h>`

 With the TimerOneThree lib both timer1 and timer3 of the ATmega1284P can be used in the same way, e. g: